-The City undertakes regular engagement with the tourism industry and supports and collaborates with key local agencies and organisations.
-The City works cooperatively with stakeholders such as Tourism WA, Tourism Council WA, Forum Advocating Cultural and Eco Tourism (FACET) along with the Australian Hoteliers Association and provides strong financial and operational support for the Perth Convention Bureau to advance tourism in the city.
+The City undertakes regular engagement with the tourism industry and collaborates with key local agencies and organisations.
+The City works cooperatively with stakeholders such as Tourism WA, Tourism Council WA, Business Events Perth, Forum Advocating Cultural and Eco-Tourism (FACET), Western Australian Indigenous Tourism Operators Council (WAITOC) and the Australian Hotels Association (WA).

-In addition, the City collaborates with associated tourism sub-sectors such as food and beverage, accommodation and active leisure to leverage additional tourism outcomes.
+In addition, the City collaborates with associated tourism sub-sectors such as the food & beverage and accommodation industries to leverage additional tourism outcomes.

 Resources and energy

 Western Australia is blessed with an extraordinary natural endowment of minerals and energy resources, and Perth has established itself as a global energy city.
 We are the resource and energy capital of the Indo-Pacific Region.
 Today, the city is home to many international resource and energy companies, with eight of the world’s 14 largest international energy companies having offices in Perth.
 These include ExxonMobil, Shell, Kuwait Petroleum Corporation, BP, ENI, Chevron, PTTEP, JX Holdings, Statoil and ConocoPhillips.
 Australia’s largest homegrown oil and gas company, Woodside has its corporate headquarters in Perth and will soon move into new purpose-built quarters.

 Perth is the only Australian member of the World Energy Cities Partnership, which promotes the exchange of industry knowledge and economic development expertise and strategies between its 19-member cities.